 - Plug the holes with wood putty

-- Throw away the gloves and turkey baster.
+- Throw away the gloves and a turkey baster.
 Don’t use them for any other purpose

 7. Spray Aerosol Carburetor Cleaner

-Yes, you might wonder about this remedy but aerosol carburetor cleaners can effectively exterminate carpenter bees.
+Yes, you might wonder about this remedy but aerosol carburettor cleaners can effectively exterminate carpenter bees.